SAP/PyRFC/doc/build.rst

    python setup.py bdist_wheel

 The result is found in the ``dist/`` directory.
-The process has to be done on all platforms for which we provide eggs.
+The process has to be done on all platforms for which we provide wheels.

 Windows platform